 In a recent interview (Sun 14 May 2017, the Bicycle Day in Italy) for the Italian daily newspaper La Repubblica, the Scottish-born American musician – and cycling enthusiast – David Byrne, author of the book ‘The Bicycles Diaries‘, mentioned cities that are well known for being bike friendly, like Copenhagen [Obviously], Berlin [Yeah, why not?], Amsterdam [Of course…] and Reggio Emilia [Wow!
 I knew that so well, but I always thought I was one of the very few…].

-Reggio Emilia is the Northern Italian city where I was born, lived most of my life (I now live in Brighton, England), my parents live, I visit very often, etc. It is indeed very bike friendly.
+Reggio Emilia is the Northern Italian city where I was born, lived most of my life (I now live in Brighton, England), my parents live, I visit very often, etc. It is indeed very bike friendly (see my posts about cycling in the city centre here, and cycling infra here).
 And that is certainly the case in many other cities of the same region (Emilia-Romagna) that I know quite well, like Ferrara, Ravenna (where the photo above was taken last week by my cousin), Modena, Parma (where there is a small cargo bike delivery company – La Sajetta – and it is now possible to hire cargo bikes at the Railway Station!), as well as other cities mainly, but not only, located in the North of the country.

 Although almost everyone knows the toughest multi-stage cycling race in the world, simply know as ‘Il Giro‘ (won for the first time ever a couple of weeks ago by a Dutch cyclist…), I do not think many people in the UK or the US (well, apart from David Byrne), or even in Holland or Denmark, are aware of how normal is cycling in certain cities in Italy (and honestly even in Italy not many people seem to know).
 I am not necessarily saying that those cities should definitely be taken as a model, but their experience could certainly add to the debate.